-- 1. TBSA Club Competition STAR 1-5 skaters will individually participate in different events based on their assessment level.
+- TBSA Club Competition STAR 6-Gold skaters will individually participate in different events based on their assessment level.
 They will earn their own Certificate which will be earned based on the evaluation of their elements to a set standard of either Gold, Silver or Bronze.
 They will also be placed on a "Team" including skaters from other levels/programs in the club.
 Each team will earn points from the individual participants' events plus have a chance to earn team points through team events.
 This competition is an opportunity for skaters of all levels to come together and support each other in a fun, engaging and challenging TEAM atmosphere. - 2.
-Regional Competitions (Skate Thunder Bay, North Shore Open, Thunder Bay Open) STAR 1-5 skaters can participate in all the competitions offered throughout our region.
+Regional Competitions (Skate Thunder Bay, Northshore Open, Thunder Bay Open) - STAR 6-Gold skaters can participate in all the competitions offered throughout our region.
 The Director of Skating (for STAR 1 skaters) and your Base Coach (for STAR 2+ skaters) will provide more details when registration for the competitions open throughout the year.
 Preparing for competitions is a great motivator for skaters.
-Please keep in mind that the most important part about competing is the personal growth and development of the skater and the enjoyment of the sport and not the results at the competition. - 3.
-TBSA Ice Show STAR 1-5 skaters will have the opportunity to participate in our year end showcase "Ice Show" where they will be placed into groups based on their assessment level and perform a group line number as part of the show.
+Please keep in mind that the most important part about competing is the personal growth and development of the skater and the enjoyment of the sport and not the results at the competition.

+Coaches may also have skaters at this level travel to competitions outside of our region (e.g Southern Ontario, Winnipeg, etc...) this will be a discussion between the skater, parents & base coach at the beginning of the season.
+3. TBSA Ice Show - STAR 6-Gold skaters will have the opportunity to participate in our year end showcase "Ice Show" where they will be placed into groups based on their assessment level and perform a group line number as part of the show.
 They will also perform in the opening line number with all STARskate skaters as well as the finale portion of the show and take part in the end of the show group picture.
 STAR 2 & up skaters will also have the opportunity to perform their "solo" that they use for competitions or assessments in the show as well.
 The Ice Show is a great opportunity for skaters to showcase all of the skills they have learned over the season and perform them for their family & friends.

-STAR 1-5 must haves:
+STAR 6-Gold must haves: